Facebook Ads are changing. What does this mean and how can your charity prepare?

 On the 17th of December Tim Cook, CEO of Apple Inc posted a tweet that confirmed what we had already heard whispers of.
 Apple was giving people a choice when it comes to being tracked by Facebook on an iOS device.

 iOS 14, due to roll out in January, is one of Apple’s most significant iOS updates so far.
-It brings with it improvements to how people use iPhones and iPads to browse the internet, and it also means a big change to how user data is collected.
+It includes improvements to how people use iPhones and iPads to browse the internet, and it also means a big change to how user data is collected.

 These changes will have a considerable impact on how you maximise and measure the results of paid social campaigns for your charity.